 What is My Business Worth? | Valuing and Selling Your Business

-Are you asking this question: “what is my business worth?”
+Are you asking, “What is my business worth?”
 Selling your business can be an intimidating process.
-There are a lot of factors to take into account, making it a confusing process for many.
+There are numerous factors to consider, making the process confusing for many.

 So, to make things easier, we’ve put together this guide on how to value your business in California.